 Moreover, in an atmosphere of silence and solitude we are typically confronted with the incessant flow of our own inner thoughts and emotions.
 Many of us are really not so into that and find it an unpleasant experience, unless, of course, we have deliberately chosen for this “meditative and reflective” moment or period.

-Nonetheless, as with most things in life there are often two sides to phenomena: eating, sleeping, walking, working, and so on are all necessary and good things for us, but nothing should be too little or too much which then often make it a “bad” thing.
+Nonetheless, as with most things in life there are often two sides to phenomena.
+For instance, eating, sleeping, walking, working, and so on are all necessary and good things for us, but nothing should be too little or too much which then often make it a “bad” thing.

-The same counts for silence; moments and periods of calm and solitude are in many ways incredibly important, nurturing, and good for us, but neither little nor much of it in our lives will be helpful.
+The same counts for silence and solitude; moments and periods of calm are in many ways incredibly important, nurturing, and good for us, but neither too little nor too much of it in our lives will be helpful.
 In the end it’s all about balance.